How we got started: Becky and Tracy met Angel in 2008,

 But we believe as we show these children how valued they are--as we make them part of a family unit--they will grow in ways that can't be realized in a more institutionalized environment.

-Angel was able to move into the home of our first house parents, Patrick and Siza Matsebula.
+Angel was able to move into the home of our first house parents, Patrick and Siza.
 She's pictured above, left, with one of their sons, and on the right, with the couple.
-They have already been helping orphans, and we are eternally grateful that God sent them to partner with us.
-They will make excellent parents, and will also mentor other house parents in the future.
+The middle picture is Becky with Angel, August, 2016.

 It took over two years to raise the funds, but we broke ground in July, 2016.
-Angel's Rest is completed, and Angel moved into the home with the Matsebulas late April, 2017.
+Initially called Angel's Rest, our first care home was completed, and Angel moved into the home late April, 2017.
+We later changed the name to Shepherd's Care Home.

 She ended up running away from the care home many times.
 She said she knew how much she was loved there, and she was happy.
 But the draw of independence was too strong.
 The police and social workers finally said that she would be a poor influence on the younger children in the home, and they gently insisted that we let her go.